-Groups of students contact the community partner, either by phone or by email.
-They ask the brainstormed questions and take notes to share with the rest of the class.
+Brainstorm questions to ask the community partners to find out in what ways the organization helps refugees and what young people can do to help.
+This assures the action proposed fits the needs of the organizations.
+Young people contact the community partner, either by phone or by email.
+They ask the brainstormed questions and take notes to share with the rest of the group.

-When each group of students has the information, the groups share with the class what they have learned about the community organizations, what they do, and what they need.
+When each group has the information, the groups share with the others what they have learned about the community organizations, what they do, and what they need.

-The class discusses the gathered information and decides on an community partner and a project it would like to undertake.
+The whole group discusses the gathered information and decides on an community partner and a project it would like to undertake.

 Fundraising: If the group is collecting monetary donations, a good source for ideas and recommendations is in the handout below.